Tradition and Innovation in Basketry 12

 The initial fee represents a $65 non-refundable conference registration fee and a $400 down payment on the remaining charges.
 You will receive a confirmation email from the registrar confirming your workshop, giving you a balance due and with all kinds of questions to confirm lodging, commuter, special meals, etc. Please be patient – it takes time to process so many registrations.

-Member registration opens Saturday, November 16th at 12:00 Noon Central Standard Time
+Member registration opens Saturday, November 16th at 12:00 Noon Eastern Standard Time

 Non-member registration opens December 7, 2024 with an additional non-member fee of $85